 - Open the Grindr app on your device

 Be aware, however, that turning off this function will only keep other users from seeing exactly how far away you are.
-Your profile will still be categorized with other Grindr users in your area.
+Your profile will still be categorized with and shown to other Grindr users in your area.
 This means your location will still be vulnerable if other local Grindr users disclose their distance information.

-Until these vulnerabilities are resolved, your best option is to install a fake-location app and spoof your location.
-These apps can fool other apps into thinking you are somewhere else, and many work on dating apps.
+If you want to take things a step further, your best option is to install a fake-location app and spoof your location.
+These apps can fool other apps into thinking you’re somewhere else.
+In almost all cases, this also works on dating apps.
 Popular options include Fake GPS GO Location Spoofer for Android and iTools for iOS devices.
 We’ve tested the Fake GPS Go Location Spoofer for you and can tell you that it works for both Grindr and Happn.

-Fake GPS GO is quite easy to install on Android 6.0 and newer models using the following steps:
+Fake GPS GO is quite easy to install and available for Android 6.0 and higher.
+To use it, follow the following steps:

 - Download the app